Roberts-sw/RX13T-CMT/SAM1-tester/manual.md

 `pin` show the values of all available port pins
 `pin A` show only the values of port A pins
 `pin A3 o1` set pin A3 to output with bit value '1'
-__NB__: a line shows the port name with thereafter the value of the port lsb at index 0.
+__NB__: for each line the first value is the port name, followed by pin values in Little-endian order.
 __NNB__: No peripheral function is changed with this command.
 The command test is meant for that.